Joy of the Nereids, 1896

 National Gallery of Canada (no. 3361)

-In Greek mythology, the water nymphs or Nereids protect sailors in peril at sea.
+In Greek mythology, the water nymphs, or Nereids, protect sailors in peril at sea.
 However, here their function is entirely decorative and erotic as they frolic in the waves like the bathers Bruce painted at Capri.
 Intended to be hung high and viewed from below, the foreground figures are solidly depicted while the background figures meld into the waters.
-One of Canada's first Impressionist painters, the fluid brushwork and bright palette create a luminous fantasy.
+Bruce was one of Canada's first Impressionist painters.
+In this work, the fluid brushwork and bright palette create a luminous fantasy.